In the guide

 All mandatory information must be in English, although you can include labelling in other languages in addition to English labelling.
 For full details please refer to 'Food labelled in a foreign language'.Back to top

 It is common for manufacturers to include large amounts of information that is not required by law (descriptions of the taste, for example); this is referred to as 'voluntary information'.

 You can include as much voluntary information as you please, provided it is not false or misleading; however, you cannot do so at the expense of mandatory information.
-If you find that you have no room for mandatory information (or would have to use a too-small font size or not use the required format) because you have given label space over to voluntary information then you will need to either remove or reduce the voluntary information.Back to top
+If you find that you have no room for mandatory information (or would have to use a font size that is too small, or not use the required format) because you have given label space over to voluntary information, then you will need to either remove or reduce the voluntary information.Back to top

 You will need to draw consumers' attention to any allergenic ingredients that are present in the food.
-For full details please refer to 'Food allergens & intolerance'.Back to top
+For full details please refer to 'Food allergens and intolerance'.Back to top

-Most prepacked food will require a durability date; either a use-by or a best-before date depending on the nature of the food and how long it can be expected to stay edible.
+Most prepacked food will require a durability date; this is either a use-by or a best-before date, depending on the nature of the food and how long it can be expected to stay edible.

-For more details please see 'Date & lot marking of prepacked food'.Back to top
+For more details please see 'Date and lot marking of prepacked food'.Back to top

-Prepacked food is required to bear a name and address of a food business operator (FBO) based in the European Union (EU) that takes responsibility for the food.
+Prepacked food is required to bear a name and address of a food business operator (FBO) that takes responsibility for the food.

-If the product is marketed under the name of a food business other than the manufacturer then the name and address of that business should appear on the product.
-Therefore, if you manufacture goods for another business to sell under their name then you will need to put their details on the label.
+If the product is marketed under the name of a food business other than the manufacturer, then the name and address of that business should appear on the product.
+Therefore, if you manufacture goods for another business to sell under their name, you will need to put their details on the label.